sundram55/Power-BI-Project-Insurance-and-Feedback-Analytics/README.md

 # Contents of the Repository
 ## Datasets:

-Feedback.csv: Contains customer feedback with sentiment scores and categorized suggestions for improvement.
+### Feedback.csv: Contains customer feedback with sentiment scores and categorized suggestions for improvement. <br />
 Columns:

 Customer Name: Name of the customer providing feedback.